KENYA UNITED STATES INTERNATIONAL UNIVERSITY

 The United States International University (USIU) was founded in 1969 as the first private secular university in Kenya.
 Today, USIU is considered one of the top universities in East Africa.
 USIU is accredited in the USA by the Western Association of Schools and Colleges, and in Kenya by the Commission for Higher Education.

 The University prides itself on being a multinational institution of higher learning.
-The academic community consists of more than $6,500 students and 540 professors.
-85% of students and faculty are from Kenya; 15% come from 73 different countries in Africa, Asia, Europe, and the Americas.
-65% of the student body is female; 35% is male.
+The academic community consists of 3,500 students and 190 professors.
+85% of students and faculty are from Kenya; 15% come from 50 different countries in Africa, Asia, Europe and the Americas.
+53% of the student body is female; 47% is male.

-USIU has the highest percentage of faculty in Kenya with doctoral degrees.
-Faculty continue to refine their teaching skills and scholarship through workshops, research, scholarly conferences, and publications.
-Many have presented papers at conferences all over the globe; including the UK, USA, Australia, Tanzania, South Africa, India, and France.
+The majority of USIU professors hold doctoral degrees.
+Faculty continue to refine their teaching skills and scholarship through workshops, research, scholarly conferences and publishing.
+Many have presented papers at conferences all over the globe; including the UK, USA, Australia, Tanzania, South Africa, India and France.
 Many are sought out by the media and government as experts in their specialty areas.

 USIU is located on a beautiful 20-acre campus on the outskirts of Nairobi, the commercial, intellectual, cultural and recreational hub of East Africa.
 The campus consists of academic, administrative and residential buildings; recreation areas and athletic facilities.
-The sporting complex includes outdoor fields for rugby, basketball, field hockey, and soccer as well as indoor facilities for table tennis, aerobics, dance, martial arts, and weightlifting.
-WiFi is available throughout the campus.
+The University library and computer lab have Internet access.
+The sporting complex includes outdoor fields for rugby, basketball, hockey and soccer as well as indoor facilities for table tennis, aerobics and weightlifting.

 Teaching & grading

-USIU’s curriculum is based on the American liberal arts education system.
+USIU’s curriculum is based on the American higher education system.
 Most classes will have a syllabus.
 Professors utilize lecture, discussion, and/or hands-on teaching styles, depending on the subject.
 The language of instruction is English.

 While there are many similarities to the USA, there are some differences.
 Most USIU professors were educated in the British educational system and will bring their experiences and expectations to their own classes.
 Students are expected to work more independently, courses may have fewer examinations and professors are less likely to provide study sheets for exams.